endpointservices/mps3/docs/sync_protocol.md

 &=& est_t + \sum_{i=lag}^{t} merge(patch_i)
 \end{eqnarray}$$

 So this is the key insight encoded within MPS3 manifest representation.
-The state field provides a good guess, but clients need to look back "a bit" and apply a sequence of operations to correct for missing writes.
+The state field provides a good guess, but clients need to around "a bit" and reapply nearby operations to correct for inflight writes.

 ### Causal Consistency